 Sour candies are a double-edged sword in regards to tooth damage.
 Unless they are sugar-free, they can have the same amount of sugar as the previously discussed hard and gummy candy.
 They also contain a type of acid that produces the sour taste.
 Acid can damage tooth enamel, making your child’s teeth more susceptible to damage and decay long-term.

 Easter and candy often go hand-in-hand, especially if you have children.
-However, by making smarter choices, you can help keep your kid’s teeth healthy between visits to your Baytown, Deer Park, Pasadena or Pearland dentist while still enjoying some fun, seasonal treats.
+However, by making smarter choices, you can help keep your kid’s teeth healthy between visits to your Pearland, Baytown or Deer Park/La Porte dental offices while still enjoying some fun, seasonal treats.